eric-lindau/PSX-Smart-Interface/README.md

 * Added functionality for many more analog, button, and rotary components in PSX.
 * Improved network efficiency and fixed a critical network bug that was causing PSX server to freeze/crash.
 * Implemented several bugfixes and improvements.
+* Included native libraries with .jar for reduced file clutter.